hyjinx-emu/.github/profile/README.md

-Welcome to the Hyjinx Emulator!
+Welcome to the Hyjinx Emulator project!

 This project was originally developed by @gdkchan (amongst others) and is a continuation of their works.
 We are not affiliated with Ryujinx other than in the original code.